holuspokus/homebridge-pioneer-avr-2025/README.md

 # homebridge-pioneer-avr-2025

 A [Homebridge](https://github.com/nfarina/homebridge) plugin that integrates your Pioneer AVR as a TV accessory in HomeKit.
 This project is compatible with Node 22 and below, as well as Homebridge 2 or earlier versions.
 It is written in TypeScript and leverages the latest Homebridge methods and practices, ensuring a streamlined setup with optional manual configuration.
-The plugin automatically detects your receiver, even in environments with dynamic IP addresses, for a more reliable user experience.
+The plugin automatically detects your receiver for a more reliable user experience.

 > **Note**: This plugin is specifically designed for Pioneer models released before 2017 that use Pioneer Telnet Commands (e.g., VSX-922).
 It may not be compatible with newer models that use the ISCP protocol (e.g., VSX-LX304).
 For newer models, please consider using the [homebridge-onkyo-pioneer](https://github.com/nitaybz/homebridge-onkyo-pioneer) plugin or see the "Alternatives" section below.